No booking fees on the app

 Which train companies operate the York to Manchester Piccadilly route?

-The train from York to Manchester Piccadilly is operated by Northern.
+The train from York to Manchester Piccadilly is operated by CrossCountry.
 To see which operator runs a specific service, the easiest way to identify it is to use the search bar on this page.
 The name of the train company will be clearly displayed next to each journey option in the search results.

 Essential onboard rules and facilities